Canada–Mexico relations: Bilateral agreements

-Both nations have signed several bilateral agreements such as an Agreement on Air Transportation; Agreement on Postal Mail Exchange; Agreement on Cultural Cooperation; Treaty on the Execution of Criminal Judgments; Agreement of Environmental Cooperation; Agreement on Tourist Cooperation; Agreement on Mutual Legal Assistance Cooperation in Criminal Matters; Extradition Treaty; Agreement on Mutual Assistance and Cooperation in Customs Administrations; Agreement of Cinematographic and Audiovisual Co-production; Agreement on Cooperation in the Areas of Museums and Archaeology; Agreement for Cooperation in the Peaceful uses of Nuclear Energy;

-Agreement on Social Security; Agreement on Satellite Services; and an Agreement on Competition Laws; Agreement on the Avoidance of Double Taxation and Prevent Tax Evasion on Income.
+Both nations have signed several bilateral agreements such as an Agreement on Postal Mail Exchange (1904); Agreement on Cultural Cooperation (1976); Treaty on the Execution of Criminal Judgments (1977); Agreement of Environmental Cooperation (1990); Agreement on Tourist Cooperation (1990); Agreement on Mutual Legal Assistance Cooperation in Criminal Matters (1990); Extradition Treaty (1990); Agreement on Mutual Assistance and Cooperation in Customs Administrations (1990); Agreement of Cinematographic and Audiovisual Co-production (1991); Agreement on Cooperation in the Areas of Museums and Archaeology (1991); Agreement for Cooperation in the Peaceful uses of Nuclear Energy (1994); Agreement on Social Security (1995); Agreement on Satellite Services (1999); Agreement on Competition Laws (2001); Agreement on the Avoidance of Double Taxation and Prevent Tax Evasion on Income (2006); and an Agreement on Air Transportation (2014).

 Trade

 Twenty years after NAFTA, Mexico became the largest exporter and importer in Latin America.
 It exports more manufactured goods than all other Latin American countries combined.
-The country remains highly dependent on exports to the U.S., but it is on a path toward diversification.
-In 2018, two-way trade between both nations amounted to US$22.8 billion.
-Canada's main exports to Mexico include: seeds; aluminum alloys; wheat; vehicle and vehicle parts and accessories; diesel fuel and diesel oil and mixtures; goods for the assembly or manufacture of aircraft and airplanes (among others).
-Mexico's main exports to Canada include: vehicles (both passenger and transport); flat screen TVs; goods for the assembly or manufacture of aircraft and parts; piston engines parts; tractors; electronics for receiving, converting and transmitting voice feedback; and avocados (among others).
+In 2023, two-way trade between both nations amounted to US$28.7 billion.
+Canada's main exports to Mexico include: seeds, aluminum alloys, wheat, vehicle and vehicle parts and accessories, diesel fuel and diesel oil and mixtures, and goods for the assembly or manufacture of aircraft and airplanes among others.
+Mexico's main exports to Canada include: vehicles (both passenger and transport), flat screen TVs, goods for the assembly or manufacture of aircraft and parts, piston engines parts, tractors, electronics for receiving, converting, and transmitting voice feedback, and avocados among others.

-In 2017, Canadian companies invested US$2.7 billion and is the third largest foreign investor in Mexico (behind the United States and Spain).
+In 2022, Canadian companies invested US$33 billion in Mexico making Mexico Canada's 10th largest direct investment destination.
 Canadian multinational companies such as Bombardier Inc., BlackBerry, Fairmont Hotels and Resorts and Scotiabank operate in Mexico.
-At the same time, Mexican multinational companies such as Cemex and Grupo Bimbo operate in Canada.
+At the same time, Mexican multinational companies such as ALFA, Cemex and Grupo Bimbo operate in Canada.
 Various Mexican beer and tequila products are sold in Canada.